WellsCui/neural-network/wuziqi/README.md

    pieces linked in a line without the pieces of other player in between wins.
 The line can be horizontal or vertical or diagonal.

-## run the game with two random player
+## run the game with two reinforce learning agents
    In training.py, the function run_competing_agent will run the games with two reinforce learning agents.
 Each agent is consisted of a value net and a policy net.
 The value net is linear regression net.
 It will provide the value of how good is an action on a specific state.
 The policy net is classification net.
 It will provide the possibilities of actions on a state should be taken.
 The two agents run with same algorithm.
-They train their policy net and value net on each move.
+They train their own policy net and value net on each move.

     To run the game in bash
 ```bash